CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 Work Python First
 -----------------

-An exploratory method may begin as unrestricted pure Python, using whichever data structures make the algorithm easiest to understand and verify.
-This prototype is a valid stopping point for a small study that does not need compiled performance.
+An exploratory method may begin in MC/DC Python, using whichever Python data structures make the algorithm easiest to understand and verify.
+It still runs through MC/DC's normal model preparation and transport path.
+This Python-only implementation is a valid stopping point for a small study that does not need compiled performance.

 At this stage, use module-level global state, arbitrary Python objects, ad hoc